 Lumens are LIKE the wattage of LEDs, but different.
 Lumens measure how bright the bulb is.
 Higher is brighter.
 The typical range is between 450-2500.
 Since LEDs use less energy than traditional light bulbs, a 9 watt LED bulb can give you the same brightness as an incandescent 60-watt bulb.
 LEDs are labeled with a “wattage equivalent” for replacement bulbs, to try to signal how bright they are compared to incandescent lights.
 The higher the wattage equivalent, the higher the lumens will be.

 What Bulb Is Right for My Lamp or Light Fixture?

 That will also tell you if the fixture is a 3-way (three different brightness options).
-You have to buy special bulbs for 3-way fixtures if you want to have all three levels of brightness.
+You have to buy special bulbs for 3-way bulbs if you want to have all three levels of brightness.
 If you put a regular bulb into a three way fixture it will turn on but only at the lowest level.
 This means your lamp has more light that you aren’t using.

 There are some fixtures that don’t take high wattage bulbs.
 For example, if you have an enclosed ceiling light there is a limit due to the heat that builds up inside the fixture.
-Also most multi-light fans accept a bulbs only up to 40 watts.
+Also most multi-light fans accept bulbs only up to 40 watts.

 Kinds of Light Bulbs

 Each type of light bulb gives off a different kind of light.
 We’ve been hearing blue light is bad for your eyes and computers give off lots of blue light.
 What about light bulbs?